Japan suspends new flight bookings with Omicron proliferation - ExBulletin

 Japan suspends new flight bookings with Omicron proliferation

-TOKYO (AP) Japan continued its aggressive stance against a new variant of the coronavirus on Wednesday, urging international airlines to stop making new bookings for all flights arriving in the country by the end of December in a tightening. further of already strict border controls.
+TOKYO – Japan continued its aggressive stance against a new variant of the coronavirus on Wednesday, urging international airlines to stop making new bookings for all flights arriving in the country by the end of December in a further tightening. of already strict border controls.

 The Ministry of Transport said the request is an emergency precaution amid growing concerns about the spread of the new omicron variant.
 The movement of the world’s third largest economy, together with its recent return to the ban on foreign visitors, is among the strictest everywhere and more in line with China’s closed neighbor than with some other democracies in region.
 It comes as scientists work diligently to determine how threatening omicron is.